-When you provision an Azure AD application which you are developing or using for unattended operations, you must have two things: a client id and a credential to prove you are the application.
+When you provision an Entra ID application which you are developing or using for unattended operations, you must have two things: a client id and a credential to prove you are the application.

 For the application, you will need to decide on one of two options: